 A bright green geothermal pool

-If you haven’t had enough of watching the ground boil by the time you reach the end of Wai-O-Tapu, and want to see a ‘natural mud Jacuzzi’ then be sure to swing by the mud pools on your way out.
+If you haven’t had enough of watching the ground boil by the time you reach the end of Wai-O-Tapu, you can see more ‘natural mud Jacuzzis’ if you swing by the mud pools on your way out.

 Is Wai-O-Tapu worth it?